scalawithcats/scala-with-cats/src/pages/types/opaque.typ

 This is enough to define the type `EmailAddress` as represented by a `String`.
 However, it's a useless definition as it lacks any way to construct an `EmailAddress`.
-To properly understand how we can define a constructor, we need to understand that opaque types divide our code base into two distinct parts: that where our type is transparent, where we know the underlying representation, and the remainder where it is opaque.
+To properly understand how we can define a constructor, we need to understand that opaque types divide our code base into two distinct parts: where our type is transparent, which is where we know the underlying representation, and the remainder where it is opaque.
 The rule is pretty simple: an opaque type is transparent within the scope in which it is defined, so within an enclosing object or class.
 If there is no enclosing scope, as in the example above, it is transparent only within the file in which it is defined.